OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/backup_system_configuration/rsync.md

 ID: 100
 ```

-After applying this configuration and verifying that all of the hosts can access RSYNC_HOST using the RSYNC_USER, you should be able to start utilizing the rsync backup system.
+After applying this configuration and verifying that all of the Hosts can access RSYNC_HOST using the RSYNC_USER, you should be able to start utilizing the rsync backup system.
 You can also create the DS through Sunstone like any other datastore:

 ![rsync_create](/images/backup_rsync_create.png)